-Sen. Luján secures nearly $17 million for New Mexico public safety, military infrastructure - New Mexico Political Report
+Sen. Luján secures nearly $190 Million for New Mexico public safety, military infrastructure - New Mexico Political Report

 Bernalillo County secured two allocations: $1.042 million for the Sheriff’s Office to purchase a new vehicle fleet, and $500,000 for public safety technology upgrades to address high crime rates in the Albuquerque metro area.

-New Mexico Department of Public Safety will receive $1.031 million to provide 5G technology in fleet vehicles, secured by Luján, Heinrich and Rep. Melanie Stansbury.
+New Mexico Department of Public Safety will receive $1.031 million to provide 5G technology in fleet vehicles, secured by Luján, Heinrich and Representative Melanie Stansbury.

 The University of New Mexico Office of the Medical Investigator will get $1 million for DNA processing laboratory equipment to aid in identification efforts.